aManNamedTed/arduino/launchPadNoteLib/readme.md

 This work was inspired by the Texas Instruments Prototyping with Microcontrollers event that occurred on 24 October, 2018.
+> Disclaimer: I did not have a LaunchPad to prototype this library on, so the
+> actual output of the generated notes may not be consistent with expectations.

 I asked one of the Texas Instruments representatives[needs verification on title] if I could expand on the pre-existing work by Dung Dang and if maybe it could